 With the support we have received from businesses and individuals like yourself we have successfully trapped, neutered and released over 200 cats since beginning in 2013.
 We have stopped thousands of homeless kittens from being born into a life that is cold, and hungry.
 We offer our caregivers support and a lifetime connection to the group, through food donations and re evaluation of the colony if it begins to increase in size.

-We are a trap, neuter and return program and not an adoption agency.
+We are a trap, neuter and return program.
 Working with the veterinary practices of Colchester County, we aim to treat and spay/neuter all cats who come into our care to the best of our abilities.

 Many of us have volunteered or worked in other animal-based organizations and see the need to help the feral cat population.
 With the help of the community we can make a difference in the life of a feral cat, one trap at a time.